bheki-maenetja/sei-project-1/README.md

 Although the project brief suggested that the project should be a grid-based game, rather than using a grid, the game works by adding and removing objects positioned within a DOM container.
 The objects are then animated by calling functions that adjust their position relative to the container.

 ### The DOM Container
-- This a simple div element with a fixed width of 500px and height of 95% of the viewport
+- This a simple `div` element with a fixed width of 500px and height of 95% of the viewport
 - Everything that happens during the game takes place within the DOM container.
-Aliens and bunkers are themselves placed in containers that are positioned relative to the container.
+Aliens and bunkers are themselves placed in containers that are positioned relative to this container.
-- When the game is not in play the user navigates through the site by toggling the diplay property of menu divs positioned within the container thus creating the illusion of 'pages' when in fact there is only one page.
+- When the game is not in play the user navigates through the site by toggling the display property of menu `div`s positioned within the container thus creating the illusion of 'pages' when in fact there is only one page.
 ```
-// Site navigation
+// Website navigation
 function goGameOver() {
     gameResultSpan.innerHTML = gameResult[1]
     gameOverDiv.style.display = 'flex'